|

 When

-players skill level grow and they are involved in more complex
+players' skill level grows and they are engaged in more complex

 knowledge of the game.